 April 17, 2023

-Joint Public Statement available to download in English and Spanish.
+Joint Public Statement is available to download in English and Spanish.

 Ahead of the Joint Communication by the European Union (EU) on its relations with Latin American and the Caribbean (LAC) countries, strengthened by the EU-CELAC Summit in July this year, the signatory organizations urge the EU and its member states to prioritize human rights in EU-LAC relations, at the EU-CELAC summit, while also ensuring the genuine consultation of civil society throughout relations between the two regions as they deepen their ties.